mohan-barathi/CarND-Traffic-sign-classifier-P3/writeup.md

 # CATEGORY : Data Set Summary & Exploration
 ## CRITERIA : Dataset Summary
-Bar graph from pandas library is used to calculate summary statistics of the traffic
+Bar graph is used to calculate summary statistics of the traffic signs
 > Code blocks 6, 7, and 8

 * The size of training set is 34799